xShif21/backUpBash/readme.md

-This is my first script in bash.
+This is my first script in bash English and Spanish.
+To use the scripts: chmod +x finalBackUpENG.sh or chmod +x finalBackUpESP.sh
-I am still learning and hopefully upload more scripts like this.
-Script English and Spanish I love to learn;)